onap/ccsdk-oran/a1-adapter/README.md

 This adapter is designed to be added to ONAP CCSDK controllers (e.g. SDNC) thus providing support for mediating connections the A1 interface to/from RAN functions.

+It is also possible to configure a HTTP Proxy for southbound connections.
+In order to configure the proxy, variable a1Mediator.proxy.url in file odlsli/src/main/properties/a1-adapter-api-dg.properties must contain the URL of the proxy.
+This file is part of the CCSDK/distribution repository.

 ## License

 Copyright (C) 2020 Nordix Foundation.